Dyme

 Sustainable travel in New York City

-• MTA (Metropolitan Transportation Authority) — subway maps, real-time service status, fare information, and trip planning tools.
+• MTA (Metropolitan Transportation Authority) — subway maps, bus routes, service alerts, and fare information.

-• NYC Ferry — routes, schedules, and fares for all NYC Ferry lines.
+• NYC Ferry — route maps, schedules, and ticket purchasing for all ferry lines.

-• Citi Bike — station maps, membership options, and day pass pricing.
+• Citi Bike — station finder, membership options, and trip planning.

-• NYC DOT (Department of Transportation) — congestion pricing details, parking rules, and bike lane maps.
+• NYC DOT (Department of Transportation) — parking rules, bike lanes, and pedestrian infrastructure.

 FAQs